 The Humanities and Social Sciences Library (HSS) is located in the Rutherford Library, and contains collections numbering about two million volumes including monograph current and bound periodicals and government documents.
 A very large collection of materials in microformats and a significant collection of Canadian and foreign newspapers are also available for use.
 Access to a large and growing collection of databases, electronic books, electronic journals and statistical sources is provided through the online catalogue.
-Older HSS research resources are housed off-site at the Book and Record Depository (BARD) and are retrieved by placing requests using the online catalog.
-HSS is also home to the Music Library and the Interlibrary Loans/Document Delivery Linit
+HSS houses the music collections and the Interlibrary Loans/Document Delivery Unit.